 It’s been a while since health class, so let me lay out some basic biology for you.
 We discuss “women’s reproductive rights” but who are we classifying as “women”?
 Biologically speaking, it’s anyone born with female anatomy.
 But when you hear the word “woman” what do you think?
 A mother, a small business owner, a college or graduate student; generally someone over the age of 18.

-What do we think about when we consider at 12 year old girl?
+What do we think about when we consider a 12 year old girl?
 Rarely do we refer to her as a “woman.”
 In most of our minds in the US, she is a child and will continue to be one for quite a few more years.
 In Alabama, she won’t be able to legally operate a vehicle until she’s 15.
 She won’t be able to legally vote until she’s 18.

 Why are these numbers important?
-They’re important because according to a 2014 cross-sectional analysis of 610 female participants, the average age of age of menarche, the onset of the monthly period, is 12.8 years of age****.
+They’re important because according to a 2014 cross-sectional analysis of 610 female participants, the average age of menarche, the onset of the monthly period, is 12.8 years of age****.
 Which means if a 12 year old girl in Alabama is raped while ovulating and pregnancy results, she will be forced to carry that pregnancy to term.
 She will have to wait 3 years before she can drive a car and 6 years before she can vote, but she will be forced to give birth.
 A 1996 study found that “rape-related pregnancy occurs with significant frequency” and that “among 34 cases of rape-related pregnancy, the majority occurred among adolescents and resulted from assault by a known, often related perpetrator.”*****

 The people who passed this law are enacting legislation that could potentially result in forcing children who currently exist to shoulder the burden of bearing children that are the result of rape, in the name of “protecting the children.”

 There is so much more here to unpack that I’m not going to get into today because it would result in a book instead of a blog post.
 But I wanted everyone to remember just how many females this law can affect.
 Suffice to say, every girl and woman should have access to appropriate healthcare and a legal, safe abortion.
 It’s up to us to help protect that right.
 Please take a moment to donate to Planned Parenthood and the Yellowhammer Fund.
-You can find direct links to do so here.

 References: (Correspond to the number of asterisks due to editing issues with superscripts)